TessaCode/Assignment-7/README.md

 GGAnimate has a vignette that includes function definitions, examples of code and the graph outcomes.
 It also explains how to find your animation, and provides options for additional rendering formats.

 ### Applications
 There are many blogs that describe the usefulness of gganimate including posts from solarchemist, Medium, R-bloggers, and others that highlight the usefulness of the package.
+I have seen used to show the progression of COVID cases, the relationship between GDP and life expectancy, and NYC housing trends overtime.

 ### Review